 Relevant BA and MA degrees are frequently sought by employers.
-Subjects such as English Literature or History of Art are helpful, and more specialised degrees such as the Condé Nast College's BA (Hons) in Fashion Communication and MA in Fashion Media Practice will set you on a strong footing.
+Subjects such as English Literature or History of Art are helpful, and more specialised degrees such as the Condé Nast College's BA (Hons) Fashion Communication & Industry Practice and MA Fashion Journalism & Editorial Direction will set you on a strong footing.
 Both courses offer in-depth study of fashion journalism, access to feedback and opportunities from industry professionals, plus the benefits that come with being part of the most renowned fashion media company in the world.

 Some of the most successful fashion journalists are are those that have a specialist subject.
 What aspect of fashion are you most interested in?
 Fashion business?
 Street style?
 Catwalk trends?
 Sustainability?
 Beauty?
 Developing expertise in a particular topic is likely to set you apart from the crowd.
-The BA (Hons) in Fashion Communication and MA in Fashion Media Practice at Condé Nast College focus on helping you identify your niche and find your unique voice.
+The BA (Hons) Fashion Communication & Industry Practice and MA Fashion Journalism & Editorial Direction at Condé Nast College focus on helping you identify your niche and find your unique voice.